What is a plant based diet? The plant based lifestyle in essence means eating foods that are not derived from animals, fish, or aaimal byproducts.

 What are plant based foods?

-Firstly, if you take into consideration the fact that plant foods include not just vegetables, but also fruits, nuts, seeds, quinoa, barley, spelt, amaranth, rices, lentils, pulses, beans, healthy fats, soy, tempeh, seitan and nut milks (you will become familiar with all of these as you go), then you can start to see a bigger picture emerging, and also a lot more ingredients to work with than you may have originally thought.
+Firstly, if you take into consideration the fact that plant foods include not just vegetables, but also fruits, nuts, seeds, quinoa, barley, spelt, amaranth, rices, lentils, pulses, beans, healthy fats, soy, tempeh, seitan and nut milks, then you can start to see a bigger picture emerging.
+And, also a lot more ingredients to work with than you may have originally thought.

-This past year has seen the sharpest EVER rise of veganism and plant based eating, which I believe could be down to a number of reasons.
+This past year has seen the sharpest EVER rise of veganism and plant based eating, which is probably down to a number of reasons.

 - Secondly, we are also becoming much more aware of the impact food has on our health, and we all want to feel and look our best.

-- Thirdly, many people are either lactose intolerant or may get other issues arising from too much dairy and are therefore are looking for substitutes to their normal products.
+- Thirdly, many people are now either lactose intolerant, or may get other issues arising from too much dairy.
+These people and are therefore looking for substitutes to their normal products.

 Plant Based Diet Health Benefits

-I say ‘when done correctly’ because this is a major key point, and will make all the difference between getting you to that place of health and vitality that I know you want to be at, instead of just eeking by.
+We say ‘when done correctly’ because this is a major key point that will make all the difference between getting you to that place of health and vitality that you want to be at.

 Here are some of the amazing reasons to turn become more whole foods plant based in your eating habits, in case you still need convincing.
-Remember, you will only get these benefits if you are truly eating lots of fruits, veggies, nuts, seeds, and also food combining properly (which is much easier than it sounds – you will get the hang of it fast).
+Remember, you will only get these benefits if you are truly eating lots of fruits, veggies, nuts, seeds, and also food combining properly (which is much easier than it sounds, and you will get the hang of it fast).

 - You will find it easier to get physically fit